nanos-world/docs/tutorials/PlayAsProp.rst

 Play as Prop
 ************

 This sample code shows how to simulate a Prop possessing using a :ref:`Character`.
-This can be used for Prop Hunt gamemodes!
+This can be used for Prop Hunt game-modes!

 .. raw:: html